tourn/subcl/README.md

 ==================================================
 Based on [winsbe01/subcl][origin]

 Subcl is a semi-interactive command-line client for [Subsonic][sub].
-It relies heavily on mpc, so much in fact, that you still have to use the mpc command for playback controls.
-Subcl only feeds mpd's playlist and keeps no track of it by itself.
-(Although basically it should be possible to call another command line
-		client that works in a similar fashion) If the song/album/artist you enter is unique, subcl will immediately return.
+It only feeds mpd's playlist and keeps no track of it by itself.
+You can tell it to play a song, album, artist or playlist.
+If your query is unique, subcl will immediately return.
 If not, subcl will list all possible matches and ask you for the correct one interactively.

 Requirements
 ------------